gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 }
 ```

-Using `named` will not cause the registered tasks to be eagerly created.
+The `named` method doesn't suffer from the same problem.
+If you iterate the filtered task container, only the lazy tasks that are actually in it get created (as opposed to all lazy tasks from the origin container).

 This new method is available on all Gradle containers that extend [`NamedDomainObjectSet`](userguide/custom_gradle_types.html#nameddomainobjectset).